Graduate Students

 Madeleine Levac (B.A.
 Hons. with high distinction, University of Toronto).
 Madeleine’s main interests lie at the intersection of philosophy of language and mind.

 Amanda Lopatin (B.A., Philosophy, Linguistics, Rice University, 2022).
-Amanda is currently interested in ethics, value, mind, and the intersections thereof.
+Amanda is currently interested in ethics and moral philosophy.

 Jennifer Marsh (B.A., M.A., University of Pennsylvania) Jennifer is interested in early modern philosophy, particularly Kant’s theoretical philosophy.
 She is writing her dissertation on the role of concepts in perception for Kant.